 Frames and Slides

 We hold the philosophy that you must strive to be the best in the world at what you do.
 Our frames and slides are the foundation of a Cabot Gun.
 So we created our own unique tooling and fixtures.
-For us, it takes over 30 hours to build an extreme precision frame and slide.
+Unlike most of the firearms industry, A Cabot frame and slide is not made with a casting or forging but rather from a block of hard rolled steel billet.

 The Ultimate Receiver

-A Cabot Frame by Penn United Technologies involves array of state of the art technology is employed.
+A Cabot Frame involves array of state of the art technology is employed.
 Our machinists employ multiple axis CNC machines involving 85 separate operations.
 And that’s just the first step.
 Next we put our Wire EDM operators to work on aspects of the receiver.

 There’s no mystery why our finishes are what they are.
 The meticulous hand polishing allows for optimal surfaces to blue where flats are true flat, without broken edges, and rounded areas are true round.
 Of course, as control freaks we built our own bluing facility so we could control the process from beginning to end.